 Attorney Michael J. Keenan graduated from Binghamton University (B.A.
 1994) where he majored in political science and English.
-He also graduated from the Quinnipiac College School of Law (J.D.
+He also graduated from the Quinnipiac University School of Law (J.D.
 1997).
 He was admitted to the Connecticut Bar in November of 1997 and the United States District Court of Connecticut in February of 2005.
 He is a member of the Elder Law Section of the Connecticut Bar Association.

 Attorney Keenan is a former Executive Managing Editor of the Quinnipiac Probate Law Journal.
 He has written articles for legal journals, periodicals and newsletters on the topics of special needs trusts, estate planning and the termination of parental rights.
 He is a frequent speaker at senior centers, assisted living facilities, nursing homes and professional organizations on the topics of elder law, estate planning and special needs trusts.
 He is also on the faculty of both the National Business Institute and Strafford Publications, and regularly educates fellow professionals on estate planning, probate law and Medicaid via nationally broadcast webinars and live seminars in the Hartford County and New Haven County regions.
 Please click here for a schedule of upcoming webinars and seminars.